As an employer, what service can I expect from the AMRC Training Centre?

 Small businesses (fewer than 50 employees) hiring an apprentice under 19-years-of-age when the apprenticeship commences will pay no costs at all.

-All businesses employing an apprentice under 19-years-of-age, a care leaver up to 24-years-of-age or an adult with additional needs will qualify for an extra support payment of £1,000.
+All businesses employing an apprentice 16 to 18-years-of-age, or under 25-years-of-age with an education, health and care plan or who has been in the care of their local authority, will qualify for an extra support payment of £1,000.